smartcontractkit/chainlink/.changeset/funny-snails-shake.md

 "chainlink": minor
 ---

-Added API for products to query a transaction's status in the TXM #internal
+Added API for products to query a transaction's status in the TXM #added